newjersey/engineering-accessibility-training/.github/pull_request_template.md

 ## Accessibility

-- [ ] I have checked this with the [WAVE extension](https://wave.webaim.org/extension/).
+- [ ] I have checked this with the [WAVE extension](https://wave.webaim.org/extension/)
+- [ ] I have tested with a screenreader
+  - [ ] All actions can be performed by a screenreader user
-- [ ] I have tested with a screenreader, and all information available to a sighted user is equivalently available to a screenreader user
+  - [ ] All information available to a sighted user is equivalently available via the screenreader
+    - [ ] Headings do not skip levels, and are a good "content summary" of the page
+    - [ ] Keyboard-tabbing/screenreader traversal order makes sense
     - [ ] All visual information associated with a form field (labels, descriptions, errors) is programmatically associated with that field
-  - [ ] Keyboard-tabbing/screenreader traversal order makes sense
-  - [ ] Headings do not skip levels, and the heading structure is an appropriate content summary of the page
-  - [ ] All user actions trigger screen reader feedback that enables users to understand what is going on
+    - [ ] Any user actions trigger screenreader feedback to inform what is happening
-- [ ] All actions a sighted user can perform can be performed by a screenreader user

 ## How should a reviewer test?